metrumresearchgroup/bbi/docs/commands/bbi_nonmem.md

 ### Options

 ```
-      --background             RAW NMFE OPTION - Tells NONMEM not to scan StdIn for control characters
+      --background             RAW NMFE OPTION - tell NONMEM not to scan stdin for control characters
   -h, --help                   help for nonmem
-      --licfile string         RAW NMFE OPTION - Specify a license file to use with NMFE (NONMEM)
+      --licfile string         RAW NMFE OPTION - NONMEM license file to use
-      --maxlim int             RAW NMFE OPTION - Set the maximum values for the buffers used by NONMEM (if 0, don't pass -maxlim to nmfe) (default 2)
+      --maxlim int             RAW NMFE OPTION - set the maximum values for the buffers used by NONMEM (if 0, don't pass -maxlim to nmfe) (default 2)
-      --mpi_exec_path string   The fully qualified path to mpiexec.
-Used for NONMEM parallel operations (default "/usr/local/mpich3/bin/mpiexec")
+      --mpi_exec_path string   fully qualified path to mpiexec to use for NONMEM parallel operations (default "/usr/local/mpich3/bin/mpiexec")
-      --nm_version string      Version of NONMEM from the configuration list to use
+      --nm_version string      version of NONMEM from the configuration list to use
-      --nmqual                 Whether or not to execute with nmqual (autolog.pl)
+      --nmqual                 whether to execute with nmqual (autolog.pl)
-      --nobuild                RAW NMFE OPTION - Skips recompiling and rebuilding on NONMEM executable
+      --nobuild                RAW NMFE OPTION - do not build a new NONMEM executable
-      --parafile string        Location of a user-provided parafile to use for parallel execution
+      --parafile string        location of a user-provided parafile to use for parallel execution
-      --parallel               Whether or not to run NONMEM in parallel mode
+      --parallel               whether to run NONMEM in parallel mode
-      --parallel_timeout int   The amount of time to wait for parallel operations in NONMEM before timing out (default 2147483647)
+      --parallel_timeout int   amount of time to wait for parallel operations in NONMEM before timing out (default 2147483647)
-      --prcompile              RAW NMFE OPTION - Forces PREDPP compilation
+      --prcompile              RAW NMFE OPTION - forces PREDPP compilation
-      --prdefault              RAW NMFE OPTION - Do not recompile any routines other than FSUBS
+      --prdefault              RAW NMFE OPTION - do not recompile any routines other than FSUBS
-      --prsame                 RAW NMFE OPTION - Indicates to NONMEM that the PREDPP compilation step should be skipped
+      --prsame                 RAW NMFE OPTION - tell NONMEM to skip the PREDPP compilation step
-      --tprdefault             RAW NMFE OPTION - Test if is okay to do -prdefault
+      --tprdefault             RAW NMFE OPTION - test if is okay to do -prdefault
 ```

 ### Options inherited from parent commands

 ```
   -d, --debug           debug mode
-      --json            json tree of output, if possible
+      --json            show JSON output, if possible
   -o, --output string   output file
   -p, --preview         preview action, but don't actually run command
       --threads int     number of threads to execute with locally or nodes to execute on in parallel (default 4)